Skip to content

 • Specific version: "4.1.7" - Use a specific PSADT version

-Note: This is typically set in organization defaults (defaults/org.yaml) rather than per-recipe.
+Note: Typically set in organization defaults (defaults/org.yaml) rather than per-recipe.

 app_vars

-PSADT application variables that are available in deployment scripts.
-These variables are set in the generated Invoke-AppDeployToolkit.ps1 file.
+PSADT application variables set in the generated Invoke-AppDeployToolkit.ps1 file.

 Common Variables: